Here's how to stream Babygirl in the UK, this year's steamiest thriller

 When can I stream Baby Girl?

 While the film is not currently available to stream in the UK, we have a hunch we won’t have to wait too long.
-The film's producers, A24, have yet to announce an official streaming date for the UK but it will be available for digital purchase and rental in the US from the 28th of January.
+The film's producers, A24, have yet to announce an official streaming date for the UK but it is currently available for digital purchase and rental in the US.

 As the UK’s cinematic release was two weeks after the states we can expect a similar delay with streaming.
 So we’d hedge our bets that Babygirl will likely land on the small screen in early to mid-February.
 Just in time for Valentine’s Day viewing.